Exercises to Keep Your Bones Healthy

 The Surgeon General recommends at least 30 minutes of physical activity on most days.
 Don't push it when you first start exercising.
 Listen to what your body is telling you.
 You might have some discomfort or muscle soreness when you first start, but it shouldn't last more than 48 hours.
 If the discomfort lingers too long, try reducing your workload.
 If you have any discomfort or pain in your chest, stop exercising and consult your doctor.

 For those who are already diagnosed with osteoporosis, your doctor will tell you which activities are safe to begin.
 Experts recommend that those with low bone mass protect their spine by avoiding flexing, bending, or twisting exercises.
 In addition, high impact exercises should be avoided to reduce your risk of fracture.

 An exercise specialist can be consulted to help with the progression of activity and instruct you on how to stretch and strengthen your muscles in a safe manner.
 You may also need to correct poor posture habits that have been a problem for the majority of your life.
 Exercise specialists should have a degree in exercise science, physical therapy, physical education, or some type of similar specialty.
 Ask if they have experience working with individuals who have osteoporosis.

 Part of a Complete Osteoporosis Program

-Exercise is an important part of osteoporosis prevention or treatment.
-It works along with a diet rich in vitamin D and calcium that can strengthen your bones, regardless of your age.
-It is important to remember that exercising and dieting might not be enough to stop the bone loss associated with menopause, lifestyle choices (tobacco or excessive alcohol use) or certain medical conditions.
+Exercise is an important part of osteoporosis prevention or treatment, along with a healthy diet rich in vitamin D and calcium.
 Always discuss bone health with your doctor and see if you are a candidate for a bone mineral density test.
-When a low bone mass diagnosis is given, ask if there are medications that can help to keep your bones strong.
+When a low bone mass diagnosis is given, your doctor may recommend medications that can help to keep your bones strong.